AravindhanRam/JavaApplet/README.md

 # JavaApplet
-This Repository contains Java applet programs designed for creating interactive and visually appealing applications
+This Repository contains Java applet programs designed for creating interactive and visually appealing applications.